10 Signs You Might Be Living with Complex PTSD (C-PTSD)

 C-PTSD often brings a deep sense of being fundamentally flawed.
 This isn't situational embarrassment—it's a bone-deep belief that something is wrong with you.
 You might feel ashamed of your needs, your body, your past, or simply for existing.

-This shame usually comes from internalized messages: that you were too sensitive, too much, or not enough.
+This shame came from somewhere.
+Messages you absorbed: You're too sensitive.
+You're too much.
+You're not enough.
 When trauma happens in relationships, especially early ones, we often blame ourselves rather than the people who harmed us—because blaming them felt too dangerous.
 That made sense when you were young and dependent.
 It doesn't serve you now.
-You're not the problem you were taught to believe you were.

 5. You Lose Time or Feel Disconnected from Yourself

-Dissociation is your brain's emergency exit—when things become too overwhelming, it unplugs you from the present moment.
+Dissociation is your brain's emergency exit.
+When things become too overwhelming, it unplugs you from the present moment.
 You might "zone out" during conversations, feel like you're watching your life from outside your body, or lose chunks of time without meaning to.
 Some people describe feeling like they're behind glass, or like nothing feels quite real.

 This isn't something you're doing wrong.
 It's how your mind protected you from unbearable feelings or situations.
 In therapy, we honor what dissociation gave you while gently helping you learn that you're safe enough now to stay present.